Confluences of the Painleve equations, Cherednik algebras and q-Askey scheme: Introduction

-Note that for ${\mathcal Z}_{V}$ we have two different faithful representations corresponding to the continuous dual $q$--Hahn polynomials and to the big $q$--Jacobi polynomials, which is due to an algebra automorphism of $\mathcal H_V$ as described in sub--section \ref{der} and in Lemmata \ref{lm:auto-cubic} and \ref{auto-Zhe}.
-This algebra automorphism reflects the duality between continuous dual $q$--Hahn polynomials and big $q$--Jacobi polynomials \cite{K4}.
+Note that for ${\mathcal Z}_{V}$ we have two different faithful representations corresponding to the continuous dual $q$--Hahn polynomials and to the big $q$--Jacobi polynomials, which is due to an algebra automorphism of $\mathcal H$ which under confluence produces an algebra isomorphic to $\mathcal H_V$ as described in sub--section \ref{der} and in Lemma \ref{auto-Zhe}.
+This algebra isomorphism reflects the duality between continuous dual $q$--Hahn polynomials and big $q$--Jacobi polynomials \cite{K4}.
+The author conjectures that all families of polynomials in the left side of the q-Askey scheme can be obtained with a similar construction from confluences of the algebra automorphisms of $\mathcal H$.

+\begin{remark} In \cite{Cher1}, Cherednik introduced a Whittaker limit on difference spherical functions and correspondingly introduced a notion of {\it nil-DAHA} for the root system $A_n$.
+The confluent Cherednik algebras defined in the current paper are a concatenation of Whittaker-type limits in the case of root system $C_1$.\footnote{The author is grateful to P. Etingof for pointing this out to her.} \end{remark}

-Since most results obtained in this paper are proved without relying on the theory of Painlev\'e equations, we organise the paper as follows: in Section \ref{se:background}, we recall some background material on the theory of the Cherednik algebra of type $\check{C_1}C_1$ and its representation theory.
-In Section \ref{se:embedding}, we prove Theorem \ref{th-rep-qT}.
-In Section \ref{se:first-results}, we explain how to derive our confluent Cherednik algebras and give some equivalent presentations for the algebras $\mathcal H_V,\mathcal H_{IV},\mathcal H_{III}$.
-In Section \ref{se:embedding-others}, we embed $\mathcal H_V,\mathcal H_{IV},\mathcal H_{III},\mathcal H_{II},\mathcal H_{I}$ into $Mat(2,\mathbb T_q)$.
-In Section \ref{se:spherical-others}, we discuss the spherical sub--algebras of $\mathcal H_V,\mathcal H_{IV},\mathcal H_{III}, \mathcal H_{III}^{D_7},\mathcal H_{III}^{D_8},\mathcal H_{II},\mathcal H_{I}$, and produce a set of elements that satisfy a cubic relation which in the semiclassical limit coincides with the monodromy manifolds of the corresponding Painlev\'e equations.
-In Section \ref{se:zhedanov-others}, we prove that each spherical sub-algebra is isomorphic to the corresponding confluent Zhedanov algebra and show that the latter act as symmetries of some elements of the q-Askey scheme.
-Finally, in Section \ref{se:PVI}, we recall a few basic facts about the isomonodromic deformation equations associated to the sixth Painlev\'e equation and show how Cherednik algebra of type $\check{C_1}C_1$ appears naturally as quantisation of the group algebra of the monodromy group associated to the sixth Painlev\'e equation.
+This paper is organised as follows: In Section \ref{se:background}, we recall some background material on the theory of the Cherednik algebra of type $\check{C_1}C_1$.
+In Section \ref{se:first-results}, we explain how to derive our confluent Cherednik algebras and give some equivalent presentations for them.
+In Section \ref{se:spherical-others}, we discuss the spherical sub--algebras and show that the generators satisfy a cubic relation which in the limit coincides with the monodromy manifolds of the corresponding Painlev\'e equations.
+In Section \ref{se:embedding} we provide an embedding for each (confluent) Cherednik algebras $\mathcal H, \mathcal H_V,\mathcal H_{IV},\mathcal H_{III},\mathcal H_{II}$ and $\mathcal H_{I}$ in $Mat(2,\mathbb T_q)$, where $\mathbb T_q$ is the rank $2$ quantum torus.
+In Section \ref{se:zhedanov-others}, we prove that each spherical sub-algebra is isomorphic to the corresponding confluent Zhedanov algebra quotiented by its Casimir and show that the latter act as symmetries of some elements of the q-Askey scheme.
+In the appendix we list the Painlev\'e monodromy manifolds.